 - Manufactured before 2016

-How much compensation can I receive for a Skoda Emissions Claim?
+How much compensation could I have received for a Skoda Emissions Claim?

 How do I begin my Skoda dieselgate claim?